Kubernetes Node Not Ready: How to Troubleshoot, Fix, Prevent

 Note: During the initial phase of a node joining the cluster, it may temporarily display a NotReady status.
 This is a normal part of the process and should not be a cause for concern unless the node remains in this state for an extended period.

-Diagnose of Kubernetes Node NotReady Error:
+Troubleshooting Kubernetes Node NotReady Errors:

 1. Check the Node Status: To ensure the error you are facing is due to an unhealthy node, the status is shown as NotReady in the Kubectl get nodes command.
 This command provides the current status of the nodes.
 If a node is marked as NotReady, it indicates that the node is not functioning correctly and cannot schedule new pods.